Rye123/50043-database-project/lab1.md

 This operator sequentially scans all of the tuples from the pages of the table specified by the `tableid` in the constructor.
 This operator should access tuples through the `DbFile.iterator()` method.

-<p>At this point, you should be able to complete the ScanTest system test.
+At this point, you should be able to complete the ScanTest system test.
 Good work!

 You will fill in other operators in subsequent labs.